saif-sabit/printf/README.md

 # Implementation of Printf in C

-This is a simple implementation of the printf function in C. It is a project for the Facebook School curriculum.
+This is a simple implementation of the printf function in C. It is a project for ALX curriculum.

 ## Usage